Making Your Move to the Big Island Easier – Moving Resources

 - Kona Urgent Care Center (Sunset Dr. in downtown) (808) 327-4357

 - American Cancer Society, West Hawai’i Unit (808) 334-0442

 - Veterans Services (808) 969-3833

 I sincerely hope that this resource list makes your move here easier and less daunting!
-Join us at the Kona Newbies group on Facebook and ask recent residents questions and share your experience, too!
+Join us at the Kona Newbies group on Facebook or the Hilo Newbies Group or the Kohala Newbies Group and ask recent residents questions and share your experience, too!

 Don’t forget: If you are considering purchasing a home on Hawaii Island, purchase my “Insider’s Guide to Buying A Home on the Big Island” please let us introduce you to a trusted Realtor in our network.
 This website does not have paid advertising, so we rely on referral fees.
 We appreciate your trust to refer you to professionals around the island.